-Investments are reported in the accompanying financial statements at fair value.
+Investments are reported in the financial statements at fair value.
+The Authority does not have any applicable cash and investments.

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 Changes in fair value that occur during a fiscal year are recognized as investment income reported for that fiscal year.
 Investment income includes interest earnings, changes in fair value, and any gains or losses realized upon the liquidation, maturity, or sale of investments.